AthenaRaya/GradeTrackerpj1/README.md

 # GradeTracker

-Android Dev Java
+ANDROID DEV - JAVA

-The app will allow a user to create an account, login to their account, add courses, add grade categories to the courses, add assignments to the grade categories, and see a summary of their grades,
+ThIS app will allow a user to create an account, login to their account, add courses, add grade categories to the courses, add assignments to the grade categories, and see a summary of their grades.

-Login view1 - Admin View
+LOGIN VIEW 1 - ADMIN VIEW
-   [*] users login with creditals
+   [x] users login with creditals
-   [*] add/Edit/Delete Course
+   [x] add/Edit/Delete Course
-   [*] Displays course information
+   [x] Displays course information
-   [*] Allows Users to change the course information
+   [x] Allows Users to change the course information

    [x] add/Edit/Delete Assignments
    [x] Displays Assignment information